Texas Seven: Convictions and executions

 Murphy was scheduled for execution twice, first on March 28, 2019.
-The United States Supreme Court granted him a last-minute reprieve on the basis that TDCJ's denial of his request to have a Buddhist priest in the execution room with him violated the Establishment Clause and Free Exercise Clause of the United States Constitution.
-Murphy was then given a second execution date, November 13, 2019.
+Murphy, who converted to Buddhism on death row, was granted a last-minute reprieve by the United States Supreme Court on the basis that TDCJ's denial of his request to have a Buddhist priest in the execution room with him violated the Establishment Clause and Free Exercise Clause of the United States Constitution.
+Murphy was then given a second execution date of November 13, 2019.
 However, his execution was stayed by the United States District Court for the Southern District of Texas on November 7 to decide whether his religious discrimination lawsuit had merit.

 Halprin was scheduled to be executed on October 10, 2019.
 However, his execution was stayed by the Texas Court of Criminal Appeals on October 4, 2019, due to concerns of racial and religious discrimination from his trial judge.
-Halprin is Jewish.
-Trial Judge Vickers "Vic" Cunningham allegedly referred to Halprin as a "kike" and a "fucking Jew" and said Jews "needed to be shut down because they controlled all the money."
+Judge Vickers "Vic" Cunningham allegedly referred to Halprin, who is Jewish, as a "kike" and a "fucking Jew" and said Jews "needed to be shut down because they controlled all the money."
+On November 6, 2024, the Texas Court of Criminal Appeals granted Halprin's request for a new trial based on the finding that Judge Cunningham's antisemitic bias deprived Halprin of due process of law.

-The bodies of Harper, Rodriguez, Newbury, and Garcia are buried at Captain Joe Byrd Cemetery.

-Hawkins's mother Jayne died of leukemia in 2007.

 Media portrayals

 In 2001, the American Court TV (now TruTV) television series Mugshots released an episode covering Rivas, titled Mugshots - George Rivas.

 In 2007, Wild Dream Films produced The Hunt For The Texas 7, a 90-minute feature documentary about the prison break.
 The film features interviews with members of The Texas 7 currently on Death Row and eyewitnesses to their crimes.
 The film was aired in late September 2008 on MSNBC.

-On March 25, 2011, Investigation Discovery aired an episode about the case on the show FBI: Criminal Pursuit, subtitled "The Deadly Seven".
+On March 25, 2011, Investigation Discovery aired an episode about the case on the docuseries FBI: Criminal Pursuit, subtitled "The Deadly Seven".
 One year later, on March 23, 2012, Investigation Discovery aired an episode of Werner Herzog's documentary series On Death Row, which dealt with Rivas and Garcia.
-The seven were also featured in an episode of Real Prison Breaks on ITV4 in the UK.

-On July 30, 2014, Investigation Discovery's I (Almost) Got Away with It aired an episode titled "Got to Be Part of the Texas Seven."
+On July 30, 2014, Investigation Discovery's I (Almost) Got Away with It aired an episode titled "Got to Be Part of the Texas Seven".

-Rivas had married a Canadian woman by proxy.

-Halprin had also married by proxy.

-On December 22 2017, Rapper Jay-Z released a music video for his song 'Legacy', in which the a dramatized version of events is depicted by several well known actors.

 In Spring 2019, ITV UK produced the series: Death Row: Countdown To Execution hosted by Susanna Reid.
 Episode 1 chronicles the case of one of the members of Texas 7: Patrick Murphy.
 The series aired in the UK in June 2019.

+The December 8, 2023, episode of the Oxygen Network series "Homicide for the Holidays" portrayed the events in an episode entitled "Christmas Eve Killing".